-Section 6.
+Section 7.
 Community Partnerships Committee Chair shall:

-Oversee and coordinate community opportunities for financial support for Kyle R Wilson PTO.
+Oversee and coordinate community opportunities for financial support for Kyle R. Wilson PTO.
 (Examples of organizations are Target, Amazon... etc)

 Create informational flyers for distribution to explain opportunities to support our school.
-Grocery chair can print and give flyers to front office secretaries for distribution after approval from PTO president.
+Print and distribute flyers after approval from PTO president.
 Should share with corresponding secretary for web and social media distribution.

 Prepare a brief monthly report to be presented at the PTO General Meeting.